On This Page:

 Once this is all set up and running smoothly, it’s time to open your doors.
 You will need to market your salon so that people know it exists.
 This includes putting signs outside of the building, listing your business in local directories, and encouraging word-of-mouth advertising.
 Once you have a steady stream of clients coming in, continue to watch your salon business plan so that you know how much money is being made and where it is going.

-Starting a salon isn’t an easy feat.
-Fortunately, there are many steps you can take to minimize the risk and maximize your potential for success.
+There are many steps you can take to minimize the risk and maximize your potential for success when starting a nail salon.
 By writing a salon business plan, finding employees who specialize in the specific services offered, setting up all the necessary equipment, and starting marketing efforts immediately before opening your doors, you have a much better chance of being successful.

 How Big is the Salon Industry?